 “Just got back from a five-day trip to Washington with Jane.
 You might remember the Texas pipeline spill in February, the one caused by malevolent hackers?"

 “Yes, I do remember that.
-Seems like it was for spite only.
-There was no ransom demanded.”
+It seems like it was for spite only.
+The hackers demanded no ransom.”

 “That’s correct, Ryan.
 Most of the cybercrimes we investigate are simple robberies.
 Hacker gangs break into a corporation’s computer systems and encrypt all the files.
-They demand $5 million in some digital currency du jour to unlock the files.
-Most corporations find it cheaper to just pay the ransom.
+They demand $5 million in a digital currency du jour to unlock the files.
+Most corporations find it cheaper to pay the ransom.

-“We’ve been worried about hacker operations, possibly at the behest of a hostile government, breaking into the factory computers of nuclear plants, chemical plants, and what have you, and causing a costly or deadly accident.
+“We’ve been worried about hackers, possibly at the behest of a hostile government, breaking into the factory computers of nuclear plants, chemical plants, and what have you, and causing a costly or deadly accident.

-“A Congressional committee was formed to investigate this new threat, and they asked my boss at the FBI Cybercrimes Division to set up a demonstration.
-I immediately thought that Jane would be perfect for this, so we flew her to Washington.”
+“Congress formed a committee to investigate this new threat, and they asked my boss at the FBI Cybercrimes Division to set up a demonstration.
+I immediately thought Jane would be perfect for this, so we flew her to Washington.”

 “Where did she stay, Carolina?”